Geology (GEO)

 GEO 4313.
 Biogeochemical Modeling.
 (3-0) 3 Credit Hours.

-Prerequisites: GEO 1103, GEO 1111, CHE 1103, CHE 1121, and MAT 1093, or consent of instructor.
+Prerequisite: GEO 1103, GEO 1111, CHE 1103, CHE 1121, and MAT 1093, or consent of instructor.
 Students taking this course will learn how to quantitatively analyze biogeochemical reaction systems using popular geochemical modeling software, The Geochemists Workbench®.
 Along the way students will develop employable skills, enrich their understanding of biogeochemical reaction systems.
 The course will be based on a series of active learning computer exercises.
 Student will use the software to determine species distributions in natural waters, calculate redox pH diagrams, model the kinetics of microbial reactions, simulate rates of mineral dissolution/precipitation, create reaction path models and transport models, and determine rates of reactions and more.
 Generally offered: Spring.
-Differential Tuition: $150.
+This course has Differential Tuition.

 GEO 4453.
 Natural Hazards.
 (3-0) 3 Credit Hours.

-Prerequisites: GEO 1103, and PHY 1623 or PHY 1943.
+Prerequisite: GEO 1103, and PHY 1623 or PHY 1943.
 Natural hazards include tectonic (e.g. earthquakes and tsunamis, volcanoes), weather and climate (e.g. floods, hurricanes, wildfires), and extra-terrestrial (e.g. meteorite impacts, gamma ray bursts).
 Focus on understanding hazard vs risk, recurrence intervals and probabilistic forecasting, and local vs. regional vs. global scale catastrophic events.
 Generally offered: Fall.
-Differential Tuition: $150.
+This course has Differential Tuition.

 GEO 4503.
 Hydrogeophysics.
 (3-0) 3 Credit Hours.

-Prerequisites: MAT 1214 or higher, PHY 1963, and completion of or concurrent enrollment in GEO 4511.
+Prerequisite: MAT 1213 or higher, PHY 1963, and completion of or concurrent enrollment in GEO 4511.
 The presence of water and other fluids in subsurface formations, from the macro aquifer level to the micro pore level, are ultimately detected and observed through the application of geophysical principles and survey methods.This course will explore the fundamental science of hydrological geophysics, through the examination of the fundamental petrophysics and the various geophysical surface and borehole methods, such as seismic refraction, electrical resistivity and induced polarization, electromagnetic induction, microgravimetry, and geo-radar as applied to hydrogeologic investigations.
-Differential Tuition: $150.
+This course has Differential Tuition.

 GEO 4511.
 Hydrogeophysics Laboratory.
 (1-3) 1 Credit Hour.

 Prerequisite: Completion of or concurrent enrollment in GEO 4503.
 Laboratory and field-based course exploring geophysical survey systems, survey planning, data collection and analysis.
-Differential Tuition: $50.
+This course has Differential Tuition.

 GEO 4623.
 Groundwater Hydrogeology.
 (3-0) 3 Credit Hours.

-Prerequisites: GEO 1103, GEO 1111, PHY 1943, and MAT 1214.
+Prerequisite: GEO 1103, GEO 1111, PHY 1943, and MAT 1213 (or MAT 1214 in previous catalogs).
 Hydrologic cycle and the occurrence and movement of groundwater.
 Recharge and discharge of aquifers; water quality; exploration and development of groundwater supplies.
 Field trips may be required.
 Generally offered: Spring.
-Differential Tuition: $150.
+This course has Differential Tuition.

 GEO 4813.
 Planetary Geology.
 (3-0) 3 Credit Hours.

-Prerequisites: PHY 1963, or consent of instructor.
+Prerequisite: PHY 1963, or consent of instructor.
 This course is designed for students in the Sciences or Engineering and no prior Geological knowledge is assumed, although Earth will be our point of reference.
 Survey of the interior and surface geology of solid bodies in our Solar System and beyond (planets, moons, asteroids, comets, Kuiper Belt Objects and exoplanets).
 Topics will include bulk composition and differentiation of planetary interiors, surface processes such as (cryo-) volcanism and meteorite impacts, erosion and sedimentation by fluids and wind, and heat transfer styles.
 There will be an emphasis on how we know things and what we don't know, quantifying uncertainties in measurements and models, and the nature of planetary scientific enquiry.
-Differential Tuition: $150.
+This course has Differential Tuition.

 GEO 4883.
 Petroleum Geology.
 (3-0) 3 Credit Hours.

-Prerequisites: Completion of or concurrent enrollment in GEO 3103 and GEO 3123, or consent of instructor.
+Prerequisite: Completion of or concurrent enrollment in GEO 3103 and GEO 3123, or consent of instructor.
 Integrated study of the generation, migration, and entrapment of hydrocarbons in conventional and unconventional petroleum systems.
 Survey of surface and subsurface geological and geophysical techniques for exploration, development, and production using professional software.
 Case studies of petroleum systems including economic aspects of the petroleum industry.
 Generally offered: Spring.
-Differential Tuition: $150.
+This course has Differential Tuition.

 GEO 4911.
 Independent Study.
 (0-0) 1 Credit Hour.

-Prerequisites: Permission in writing (form available) from the instructor, the student’s advisor, the Department Chair, and the Dean of the College in which the course is offered.
+Prerequisite: Approval from the instructor, the Department Chair, and the Associate Dean of Undergraduate Studies in the College for which this course is offered; registration Form available on UTSA OneStop website.
 Independent reading, research, discussion, and/or writing under the direction of a faculty member.
-May be repeated for credit, but not more than 6 semester credit hours, regardless of discipline, will apply to a bachelor’s degree in geology.
-Differential Tuition: $50.
+May be repeated for credit, but no more than 6 semester credit hours, regardless of discipline, will apply to a bachelor’s degree in geosciences.
+This course has Differential Tuition.

 GEO 4912.
 Independent Study.
 (0-0) 2 Credit Hours.

-Prerequisites: Permission in writing (form available) from the instructor, the student’s advisor, the Department Chair, and the Dean of the College in which the course is offered.
+Prerequisite: Approval from the instructor, the Department Chair, and the Associate Dean of Undergraduate Studies in the College for which this course is offered; registration form available on UTSA OneStop website.
 Independent reading, research, discussion, and/or writing under the direction of a faculty member.
-May be repeated for credit, but not more than 6 semester credit hours, regardless of discipline, will apply to a bachelor’s degree in geology.
-Differential Tuition: $100.
+May be repeated for credit, but no more than 6 semester credit hours, regardless of discipline, will apply to a bachelor’s degree.
+This course has Differential Tuition.

 GEO 4913.
 Independent Study.
 (0-0) 3 Credit Hours.

-Prerequisites: Permission in writing (form available) from the instructor, the student’s advisor, the Department Chair, and the Dean of the College in which the course is offered.
+Prerequisite: Approval from the instructor, the Department Chair, and the Associate Dean of Undergraduate Studies in the College for which this course is offered; registration form available on UTSA OneStop website.
 Independent reading, research, discussion, and/or writing under the direction of a faculty member.
-May be repeated for credit, but not more than 6 semester credit hours, regardless of discipline, will apply to a bachelor’s degree in geology.
-Differential Tuition: $150.
+May be repeated for credit, but not more than 6 semester credit hours, regardless of discipline, will apply to a bachelor’s degree.
+This course has Differential Tuition.

 GEO 4933.
 Field Geology Part I. (1-6) 3 Credit Hours.

-Prerequisites: GEO 3103, GEO 3111, GEO 3123, and GEO 3131 or consent of instructor.
-Part I: Geologic mapping and structural analysis of data collected in the field.
+Prerequisite: GEO 3103, GEO 3111, GEO 3123, and GEO 3131 or consent of instructor.
+Geologic mapping and structural analysis of data collected in the field.
 Taught for three weeks only in the summer session.
 Special fee covers cost of transportation, room, and board while in the field.
 Generally offered: Summer.
-Differential Tuition: $150.
+This course has Differential Tuition.

 GEO 4943.
 Field Geology Part II.
 (1-6) 3 Credit Hours.